Eleanor Roosevelt

 In protest, White resigned his position with the Virgin Islands Advisory Council, and she once again found herself defending him against FDR’s anger.
 And when White asked her to attend the NAACP-hosted art exhibit entitled "A Commentary on Lynching," she, although concerned about alienating Congress, lent her public support to this depiction of white mob violence.
 Southern critics, led by Senator Eugene Tallmadge, seized the opportunity to attack FDR through her support of the NAACP and, throughout 1935, published photos of her with Blacks in The Georgia World.
 She was respectfully friendly with Marian Anderson (image).

 FBI Director J. Edgar Hoover was so offended by her actions that he became convinced she had black blood.
 Other Americans did as well and wrote to ask if this was true, only to receive a reply from Mrs. Roosevelt, which said that her family had lived so long in the nation that she could not answer the question with certainty.
-Mary McLeod Bethune, whom she met in 1927 at an education conference and urged to be appointed to the National Youth Administration in 1935, also helped shape her understanding of the Black problems.
+Mary McLeod Bethune, whom she met in 1927 at an education conference and was urged to be appointed to the National Youth Administration in 1935, also helped shape her understanding of the Black problems.
 She brought lists of requests for Roosevelt’s intervention when the two met and often sent reports, novels, and other reading material to her.

 An extremely close relationship developed between the two women.
 Her decision to challenge the segregation ordinance at the 1938 convening of the Southern Conference on Human Welfare in Birmingham was based partly on her desire to sit with Bethune.
 Roosevelt later credited her deep affection for Bethune with helping her move beyond her racial awkwardness and often called Bethune her "closest friend in her age group."

 Young, outspoken Blacks also shaped her perspectives.
-Richard Wright's collection of short stories depicting mob violence, Uncle Tom's Children, so moved her that she agreed to help publicize the book and endorse Wright's application for a Guggenheim fellowship to complete Native Son.
+Richard Wright's collection of short stories depicting mob violence, Uncle Tom's Children, moved her so much that she agreed to help publicize the book and endorse Wright's application for a Guggenheim fellowship to complete Native Son.
 When Howard University students picketed lunch stands near the university that denied them service, she praised their courage and sent them money to continue their public education programs.
 Roosevelt also developed a lifelong friendship with Pauli Murray, whose outspoken critical letters to FDR first drew her attention.
 By the late thirties, the two women had developed what Murray called a friendship grounded in "confrontation by typewriter."
 By 1940, the two women worked together to promote National Sharecroppers Week, organize the National Committee to Abolish the Poll Tax, and defend sharecropper Odell Waller against charges of premeditated murder.
 Although their struggle to save Waller from execution failed, Murray and Roosevelt continued their close collaboration.
 Murray's report to Kennedy's Presidential Commission on the Status of Women capped a thirty-year association.

 Ironically, the event for which Roosevelt may have received the most press was the issue upon which she took the least public action.
 She had invited the contralto, Marian Anderson, to perform at the White House in 1936 and had lavishly praised her talents in her column "My Day."
 In late 1938, she had invited the diva to perform for the forthcoming visit by the British monarchs.
 She had agreed to present the Spingarn Medal to Anderson at the NAACP's annual convention.
 When the Daughters of the American Revolution (DAR) refused to allow Anderson to perform in Constitution Hall in the spring of 1939, she initially refused to get involved, writing Walter White that the DAR thought her much too liberal anyway she would have minimal influence on the organization.